Code-Institute-Submissions/artontray-PROJECT1/README.md

 ## Submitted form

-Two extra pages called `submit-partners.html` and `submit-questions.html`has been created for submitting results.
+Two extra pages called `submit-partners.html` and `submit-questions.html`has been created as a sucessfull submit process.

 - Every correctly filled forms of the website will load those extra page just to inform that the form has been correctly filled and the information will be transmitted.